 - A first professional degree in Physical Therapy from an accredited institution.

-- All applicants must have a minimum grade point average (GPA) of 3.0 (on a 4.0 scale), or equivalent, from their entry-level professional physical therapy program.
+- A minimum grade point average (GPA) of 3.0 (on a 4.0 scale), or equivalent, from their entry-level professional physical therapy program.

 Spring 2022 (Program starts in the spring term each year).